nrwl/nx/docs/shared/guides/react-18.md

 Nx will also update your workspace to React Native v0.68.
 There are breaking changes, please refer to the official [React Native 0.68 guide](https://reactnative.dev/blog/2022/03/30/version-068) for details.

 Because typical React Native projects are essentially made up of a JavaScript project and native code projects (an Android project, an iOS project).
-For native code, you can either upgrade manully using [React Native Upgrade Helper](https://react-native-community.github.io/upgrade-helper/ or using Nx's `upgrade-native` generator.
+For native code, you can either upgrade manually using [React Native Upgrade Helper](https://react-native-community.github.io/upgrade-helper/ or using the `@nrwl/react-native:upgrade-native` generator.

-For manully update, simplly go to [React Native Upgrade Helper](https://react-native-community.github.io/upgrade-helper/) and copy the diff to your native code one by one.
+For manual update, go to [React Native Upgrade Helper](https://react-native-community.github.io/upgrade-helper/) and copy the diff to your native code one by one.
 Nevertheless, you can use Nx's command `nx g @nrwl/react-native:upgrade-native <your project name>` to replace your iOS and Android folder with the latest code.
 (Note: this command is destructive, do NOT use it if you got customized native code.)